Michael W. Scarborough

 Honors

-- Rising Star, Competition Law360 (selected as one of the top 10 competition lawyers in the United States under the age of 40), 2010
+Competition Law360 – Rising Star, (selected as one of the top 10 competition lawyers in the United States under the age of 40), 2010

-- Future Litigation Star, Benchmark Litigation, 2009-2012
+Litigation Star/Antitrust Star/California Litigation Star, Benchmark Litigation, 2009-2021

-- Rising Star, Northern California Super Lawyers, 2011
+Northern California Super Lawyer, Super Lawyers, 2014-2020

 Articles

-- Rising Stars: Sheppard Mullin's Michael Scarborough, Law360, April 1, 2010
+- Rising Stars: Sheppard Mullin's Michael Scarborough, Competition Law360, April 2010

 Publications

-- Co-Author, The Case For Eliminating ACPERA's Supplemental Cooperation Requirement For Amnesty Applicants, Competition: The Journal of the Antitrust and Unfair Competition Law Section of the State Bar of California, Vol. 20, No. 2, Fall 2011
+- The Case For Eliminating ACPERA's Supplemental Cooperation Requirement For Amnesty Applicants, Competition: The Journal of the Antitrust and Unfair Competition Law Section of the State Bar of California, Vol. 20, No. 2, Fall 2011

 - Contributing author, Model Jury Instructions in Criminal Antitrust Cases, ABA Section of Antitrust Law (2009)